karia19/toto_app.1.2/README.md

 # Server for Toto History Odds API

-This repository contains a Flask server implementation for an API that provides historical odds data for Veikkaus Toto game.
+This repository contains a Flask server implementation for an API that provides historical odds data for Toto- App.
 The server fetches data from the Veikkaus API and stores it in a Redis database.
 It also provides an endpoint for calculating statistics based on track starts, drivers, and coach success in the track.

 ## Installation